Day Trading Basics

 - Avoiding oversized positions, even when a trade looks attractive.

-Who day trading might be (and not be) for
+Who day trading might (and might not) be for

 Day trading might appeal to people who genuinely enjoy watching markets, can follow rules under pressure, and are comfortable with the possibility of losing money as part of the learning curve.
 It is generally not a good fit for money that must be preserved, such as emergency savings or short-term bill money.

-For most people, a diversified, long‑term investing approach is more realistic.
+For most people, a diversified, long-term investing approach using mutual funds, broad index funds or other core holdings is more realistic.
 Day trading is a specialised activity that requires time, education and emotional resilience.

 Alternatives to day trading